MrWxlfz/ecliptic-portal/README.md

 ## Deployment & Infrastructure

-Ecliptic Portal is built using the modern **Next.js** framework.
+Portal is built using the modern **Next.js** framework.
 It is designed to handle real-time security management with a focus on efficiency and reliability.

 **Technology Stack:**
 - **Framework:** Next.js
 - **Security Layers:** Integrated protection against unauthorized access

 **By contributing to our services, you are agreeing to the ELSA, (Ecliptic Labs Security and Legal Agreement) A copy of this agreement can be found on our website, or this repository.**

-For any questions, contact the Ecliptic development team. contact@eclipticlabs.xyz
+**For any questions, contact the Ecliptic development team.** contact@eclipticlabs.xyz